Spring 2020 classes have resumed online.Please visit

 Here's I think the reason why.

-Since 2008, 99 percent of all new jobs require some type of post-secondary education that are being created.
+Since 2008, 99% of all new jobs require some type of post-secondary education that are being created.

 I'll get to what's happening now.